euphorie/osha.oiradoc/docs/manuals/editor2.rst

 * **Available reports**:
     Choose here, which reports are offered to the user on the Report page.
-    There are 4 different types of reports available:
+    There are 4 different types of reports available.
+By default, the first three are selected.

     - Full report (Word document):
         Word / Office Open XML (.docx) that can be edited after download.
 It provides all information and input entered throughout the risk assessment process.